-Rutgers hosts, provides partial financial support, and is fiscal agent for the Asylum Support Clinic which offers no-cost legal consultations with immigration and other attorneys at a pro se (represent one’s self) clinic.
-The Clinic meets for 3 hours once a week for 6 weeks, and addresses the critical shortage of legal support for immigrants who seek asylum in New York City and are unable to pay for individual legal representation.
+Rutgers hosts, provides partial financial support, and is fiscal agent for the Asylum Support Clinic which offers no-cost legal consultations with immigration and other attorneys at a pro se (represent oneself) clinic.
+The Clinic meets for 3 hours once a week for 7 weeks and addresses the critical shortage of legal support for immigrants who seek asylum in New York City and are unable to pay for individual legal representation.
 Specifically, ASC helps asylum-seekers fill out and submit their asylum application, and once they are eligible, ASC helps those same individuals file for work authorization.
 To donate in support of the ASC, click here.
 To volunteer and find out how to get involved, email email@example.com or go to the ASC website here to learn more.

 Rutgers also co-sponsors the Refugee Employment Partnership, which was started by B’nai Jeshurun.
 Volunteer mentors assist refugees, asylees and asylum seekers to find jobs.
 Clients are referred by resettlement agencies and other nonprofit organizations.